dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 ## Using dxw, client or partner consent materials and processes

-On different projects you might use dxw, client or partner branded consent materials and processes.
+On different projects we might use dxw, client or partner branded consent materials and processes.

 There are four basic options: